Post forward features list

 These topical video recordings will follow the same model as before, but with a new brand that will take us beyond the pandemic and hopefully into more stable times.

-We are planning to kick off with the following topics, so if you would like to get involved please email Jonathan Swift at email@example.com
+If you would like to get involved please email Jonathan Swift at email@example.com

 Fully Comp episode 9: Not so Home Alone: It’s been a tough year so how do you show staff appreciation and bring them together during the festive period with Christmas parties unlikely?